rollup/plugins/packages/wasm/README.md

 Specifies an array of strings that each represent a WebAssembly file to load synchronously.
 See [Synchronous Modules](#synchronous-modules) for a functional example.

-### `limit`
+### `maxFileSize`

 Type: `Number`<br>
 Default: `14336` (14kb)

-The file size limit for inline files.
+The maximum file size for inline files.
 If a file exceeds this limit, it will be copied to the destination folder and loaded from a separate file at runtime.
-If `limit` is set to `0` all files will be copied.
+If `maxFileSize` is set to `0` all files will be copied.

 Files specified in `sync` to load synchronously are always inlined, regardless of size.